adrianmarino/doom-agent/README.md

 killed after a single shot.
 After dying each monster is respawned after some time.
 Episode ends when the player dies (it's inevitable because of limitted ammo).

-### My way home

-The purpose of this scenario is to teach the agent how to navigate in a labirynth-like surroundings and reach his ultimate goal (and learn what it actually is).

-Map is a series of rooms with interconnection and 1 corridor with a dead end.
-Each room has a different color.
-There is a green vest in one of the rooms (the same room every time).
-Player is spawned in randomly choosen room facing a random direction.
-Episode ends when vest is reached or on timeout/

-### Health Gathering

-The purpose of this scenario is to teach the agent how to survive without knowing what makes him survive.
-Agent know only that life is precious and death is bad so he must learn what prolongs his existence and that his health is connected with it.

-Map is a rectangle with green, acidic floor which hurts the player periodically.
-Initially there are some medkits spread uniformly over the map.
-A new medkit falls from the skies every now and then.
-Medkits heal some portions of player's health - to survive agent needs to pick them up.
-Episode finishes after player's death or on timeout.